 - $200 Host Fee, if applicable

-If the host packet is received by the BONENT Executive Office without the required documentation, the entire packet will be returned to the Proctor.
+If the host packet is received by the BONENT Executive Office without the required documentation, the entire packet will be returned to the sponsor.
 The examination date may need to be adjusted to meet the 90-day (120-day international) notice requirement.

 Exam dates cannot be posted prior to approval by the Host Review Committee.